 The Olio restaurant serves Mediterranean cuisine as well as a breakfast buffet, and food carts will be available in our convention space.
 However, there are also a number of reasonably-priced restaurants within a ten minute walk of the hotel including Montana's, Boston Pizza, Tucker's Marketplace, Tim Hortons, and even a couple of sushi bars!
 We do arrange discounts for attendees, so hold on to your conbadge when you leave the hotel.

 Q: Can you help me find a roommate to share a hotel room with?

 We encourage you to post on our official forums hosted on OntarioFurs.com.
 You can also make contact through social networks such as Facebook and YouTube.
 Make sure to choose your roommates wisely!

 Q: Are room parties permitted?

 While room parties are permitted, we ask that noise levels be kept to a minimal level, especially after the quiet hour of 11 pm.
 Hotel and convention security will be enforcing this.
-Keep in mind that even though we may have the convention space, we are not the hotel's only guests.
+Please show courtesy to your neighbours.

 Q: Can I get access to the Internet at the hotel?

-Free wi-fi internet is available in convention space in the Link@Sheraton lounge.
+Free wi-fi internet is available in the Link@Sheraton lounge near the lobby.
 There is a charge of $12.95 per night for wireless in hotel rooms.